Skip to Content

 For me, it was generally ok as I was never too girly acting or flamboyant in public.
 When I was growing up, homophobia was certainly more prevalent in Thailand, but mainly because people used to think that being gay meant that you wanted to dress up like a girl.
 The spread of HIV/AIDS in the 1990s around the world also created a lot of stigma towards the LGBTQ community in Thailand, which did not help.

 However, it is constantly getting easier, especially over the past decade as we've had more positive gay role models in the media, and LGBTQ issues are talked about more openly in the press than ever before.
-This is so important because it helps to normalise us and has created a more tolerant and open-minded generation of Millennials.
+This is so important because it helps to normalize us and has created a more tolerant and open-minded generation of Millennials.

 Saroj gay man from Bangkok selfie